Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Data analysis, community detection, and the failure of existing null models

-Motivated by the task of identifying cell-cycle phases in experimental data of oxidative stress in {\it Dictyostelium discoideum} cells, we consider data sets $\{x_i\}_{i=1}^N$ consisting of $N$ measurements with $i=1,\dots,N$.
-Both for simplicity and with our motivating application in mind, we assume that each data point is a scalar, i.e., $x_i\in\mathbb{R}$, and therefore can be sorted in ascending order so that $x_1\le x_2\le\cdots\le x_N$.
+Motivated by the task of identifying cell-cycle phases in experimental data of oxidative stress in \emph{Dictyostelium discoideum} cells, we consider data sets $\{x_i\}_{i=1}^N$ consisting of $N$ measurements with $i=1,\dots,N$.
+In our motivating example, each $x_i$ represents a relative measurement of oxidative stress in a cell, which is strongly correlated with the phase (interphase or mitosis) of the cell cycle.
+(More details on the data are given in Sec.~\ref{sec:05} and in Appendix~\ref{app:A}) In general we assume that each data point is a scalar, i.e., $x_i\in\mathbb{R}$, and therefore can be sorted in ascending order so that $x_1\le x_2\le\cdots\le x_N$.
 We then construct from this data set a network of $N$ nodes where each node $i$ corresponds to a measurement $x_i$ and links are placed between nodes based on the distance between corresponding measurements.
 Many choices can be reasonably made in terms of how links are placed, but here we consider the simple choice where a link is placed between nodes $i$ and $j$ if the measurements $x_i$ and $x_j$ satisfy $|x_i-x_j|\le r s_x$, where $r$ is a tunable local connectivity parameter and $s_x$ is the standard deviation of the dataset $\{x_i\}_{i=1}^N$.
 This network is described by the adjacency matrix $A$, whose entries $A_{ij} = 1$ if a link exists between nodes $i$ and $j$, and otherwise $A_{ij}=0$.

 We then seek to map the task of identifying subpopulations in the data, i.e., multimodality, to finding communities in the corresponding network.
 Community detection has long been a topic of interest in the complex networks community and has a rich literature~\cite{Girvan2002PNAS,Danon2005JStat,Fortunato2010PhysRep}.
 Here we choose the modularity method~\cite{Newman2006PNAS}, where a given network structure is compared to an appropriately chosen null model and then partitioned into clusters that are more highly connected than expected by maximizing the so-called {\it modularity}.
 Mathematically, the modularity $Q$ can be expressed as